How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 gh auth login - Tell Git to use

-user.nameanduser.emaillocally - Switch active account with
+user.nameanduser.emaillocally - Switch the active account with

 gh auth switch - Clone from the correct account with